Lwów Voivodeship

 Lwów Voivodeship (Województwo lwowskie) was an administrative unit of interwar Poland (1918–1939).
-Because of the Nazi-Soviet invasion of Poland in accordance with the secret Molotov–Ribbentrop Pact, it became occupied by both the Wehrmacht and the Red Army in September 1939.
+Because of the Nazi invasion of Poland in accordance with the secret Molotov–Ribbentrop Pact, it became occupied by both the Wehrmacht and the Red Army in September 1939.
 Following the conquest of Poland however, the Polish underground administration existed there until August 1944.
 Only around half of the Voivodeship was returned to Poland after the war ended.
 It was split diagonally just east of Przemyśl; with its eastern half, including Lwów itself, ceded to the Ukrainian SSR at the insistence of Joseph Stalin during the Tehran Conference confirmed (as not negotiable) at the Yalta Conference of 1945.

 Population

-Voivodeship's capital, the biggest and its most important city was Lwów (now: Lviv in Ukraine).
+The Voivodeship's capital, biggest and most important city was Lwów.
 It consisted of 27 powiats (counties), 58 towns and 252 villages.
 In 1921 it was inhabited by 2,789,000 people.
 Ten years later, this number rose to 3,126,300 (which made it the most populous of all Polish Voivodeships).
 In 1931, the population density was 110 per km2.
 The majority of the population (57%) was Polish, especially in western counties.
 Ukrainians (mainly in the east and south-east) made up about 33% and Jews (mainly in towns) - around 7%.
 Also, there were smaller communities of Armenians, Germans and other nationalities.
 In 1931, the illiteracy rate of the Voivodeship's population was 23.1%, about the same as national average and, at the same time, the lowest in the Polish Eastern Borderlands.

+According to the census of 1921 the Lwów Voivodeship was inhabited by 2,718,014 people, of whom by nationality 56.6% were Polish, 35.9% were Ruthenian (Ukrainian), 7.0% were Jewish and 0.5% were German and all others.
+By religion 46.5% were Roman Catholic, 41.5% were Uniate or Orthodox, 0.5% were Protestant and 11.5% were Jewish.

+In 1931 the voivodeship had 3,127,409 inhabitants, of whom by mother tongue 57.7% spoke Polish, 34.1% spoke Ukrainian and Ruthenian, 7.5% spoke Yiddish or Hebrew, 0.4% spoke German and 0.3% spoke other languages.
+By religion, 46.3% were Roman Catholic, 42% were Greek Catholic or Orthodox, 0.4% were Protestant, 11% were Jewish and 0.3% others.

+The results of the 1931 census (questions about mother tongue and about religion) are presented in the table below:

+Ukrainian/Ruthenian and Greek Catholic/Orthodox majority minority counties are highlighted with yellow.

 Location and area

 The Voivodeship's area was 28402 km2.
 It was located in southern Poland, bordering Czechoslovakia to the south, Kraków Voivodeship to the west, Lublin Voivodeship to the north and Volhynian Voivodeship, Stanisławów Voivodeship and Tarnopol Voivodeship to the east.
-Landscape was hilly (in the north) and mountainous (in the south, along the Czechoslovakian border, with numerous spas located there, such as Slawsko).
+Landscape was hilly (in the north) and mountainous (in the south, along the Czechoslovak border, with numerous spas located there, such as Slawsko).
 Forest covered 23.3% of the Voivodeship area (January 1, 1937 statistics; with the national average of 22.2%).